Does Revenue Diversification Actually Work for Nonprofits?

 THE FUNDING MODELS: GRANT FUNDING, FUNDRAISING, AND CORPORATE PARTNERSHIPS

-Two of the most popular methods of revenue generation for nonprofits are grant funding and fundraising activities.
+Two of the most popular revenue streams for nonprofits are grant funding and fundraising activities.
 A third source of revenue, which has been increasing in importance, is private-public partnerships.
-Below are several of the pros and cons of each source of support.
+Below are several pros and cons for each source of support.

 Relying on Grant Funding

-If you rely on grant money alone, your organization will face ebbs and flows in revenue as grants are cyclical.
-Not only do grant opportunities come in waves, but every grant has a fixed beginning and end, so if you depend on grant funding, you are going to be facing peaks and troughs in terms of your revenue stream.
+If you rely solely on grant money, your organization will face ebbs and flows in revenue, as grants are cyclical.
+Not only do grant opportunities come in waves, but every grant has a fixed beginning and end, so if you depend on grant funding, you are going to face peaks and troughs in your revenue stream.

-The other aspect of grant funding that can be challenging for nonprofits is that most grants only cover a small portion of the organization’s unrestricted costs (i.e., its general operating expenses).
-To generate enough unrestricted funding to cover general operating costs, most nonprofits conduct some kind of fundraising, such as holding fundraising events, soliciting cash donations, or both.
-Other nonprofits are lucky enough to have an endowment that can be tapped to cover some of their general operating costs.
+Another aspect of grant funding that can be challenging for nonprofits is that most grants cover only a small portion of the organization’s unrestricted costs (i.e., general operating expenses).
+To generate sufficient unrestricted funding to cover general operating costs, most nonprofits raise funds through events, cash donations, or both.
+Other nonprofits are lucky enough to have an endowment that can help cover some of their general operating costs.

 Generating Funds through Fundraising

-Fundraisers such as community events, raffles, and auctions are tried and true methods of raising funds.
+Fundraisers such as community events, raffles, and auctions are proven methods for raising funds.

 Fundraising activities can also include soliciting donations directly from individuals.